Skip to main contentSkip to footer

 Introduction

-Welcome to History of Animation MEA-102 online, live section.
+Welcome to History of Animation MEA-102 online section.
 This orientation letter is provided to give you a sense of the purpose, workload, and learning goals for the course.
-This course section is listed as OnlineLive; we will meet via Zoom during the listed class days and times.
-All tests, exams, assignments, and conferences will be conducted online.
+This course section is listed as Online.
+All lessons, quizzes, exams, and discussions will be conducted online.
 There will be an official syllabus and schedule published on the 1st day, and you will access this from the online course management system.
 For COC, we use a software program called Canvas; access to the course is included with your paid registration.
 The link to the course is: https://coc.instructure.com

 Course Description